THINGS TO KNOW (FAQ)

-In order to stay on time, there won’t be re-oiling of the Doubles lanes
+In order to stay on time, the only re-oiling of the Doubles lanes will be

-Doubles is only 3 games, so the condition will hold up just fine.
+Doubles is only 3 games, so the house condition will hold up just fine.

 Singles will of course have fresh oil at the start of every squad.

-Also, last year we used a lane pattern very similar to what a college
+Also, two years ago we used a lane pattern very similar to what a college

 tournament bowled on the previous week.